 This course teaches how to handle a knife, professional knife cuts, how to make restaurant style sauces, how to break down a chicken and fillet a fish, different methods to cook meat, poultry and seafood, how to make sides and how to plate professionally.

-Tuition includes a set of 5 Wusthof Knives, carrying bag, digital scale, digital thermometer, other equipment and a Chef Uniform that students can keep for their career.
+Tuition includes a set of 4 knives, carrying bag, digital scale, digital thermometer, other equipment and a Chef Uniform that students can keep for their career.

 This course teaching how to make a variety of doughs, creams and mousses, tarts and quiche, croissants, pate a choux and Eclairs, French Macarons and more.
 We introduce cake decorating and how to temper and work with chocolate.

-Tuition includes a set of 3 Wusthof Knives, carrying bag, digital scale, digital thermometer, piping tips for cake decorating, other equipment and a Chef Uniform that students can keep for their career
+Tuition includes a set of 3 knives, carrying bag, digital scale, digital thermometer, piping tips for cake decorating, other equipment and a Chef Uniform that students can keep for their career

 *New cohorts start nearly every month